-Checks if the balance platform resources (such as account holder and balance account) exist and are active.
+Checks if the resources (such as account holder and balance account) exist and are active.

 AVS stands for Address Verification Service.
 When an address is included in the payment request, we check if the billing address matches the account holder data.
 This validation fails if the billing address does not match the account holder's address.